 6.8.2 Functional Descriptions

-For UEs accessing the network via a mobile base station relay, when UE positioning is performed, in order to improve the accuracy of the UE location, the LMF initiates the positioning procedure for the mobile base station relay to obtain the location which is used to calculate the UE locationIn this solution, AMF decides that the UE accesses the network via a mobile base station relay.
-In order to notify such information to LMF and minimize the impact to the existing eLCS mechanisms, it is proposed that the AMF includes two LCS correlation IDs in the location request sent to LMF, i.e. one is used for UE positioning, the other is used for mobile base station relay positioning.
-The LMF knows that the UE is accessing via a mobile base station relay when the LCS correlation ID for mobile base station relay positioning is received.
+For UEs accessing the network via a mobile base station relay (MBSR), when UE positioning is performed, in order to improve the accuracy of the UE location, the LMF obtains the location of the mobile base station relay which is used to calculate the UE location as follows:

+- For UL positioning, the mobile base station relay provides its location to LMF via NRPPa message.
+When the location is received, the LMF decides that the UE is accessing the network via a mobile base station relay and uses the location provided by the mobile base station relay to calculate UE location.
+In this case, the mobile base station relay initiates the 5GC-MO-LR procedure to obtain its location.

+- For DL positioning, the mobile base station relay provides UE ID (i.e. GPSI) in the NRPPa message to LMF.
+The LMF acts as LCS Client to request the location of mobile base station relay from GMLC.

 6.8.3 Positioning procedure for UE accessing via mobile base station relay